 Consider adding extra fixtures for better gutter performance

-Once you have completed your maintenance checklist, you may notice a few areas that could use some improvement for a better overall gutter system.
+Once you have completed your winter maintenance checklist, you may notice a few areas that could use some improvement for a better overall gutter system.
 Gutter guards have grown increasingly popular throughout the country for a good reason.
 These devices attach to the tops of your gutters, creating a slatted or mesh screen over the gutter openings, allowing water to pass through easily while preventing leaves and other debris from accumulating inside the gutters.

 Downspout extensions and diverters can help prevent excessive rainfall or snowmelt from pouring out of your downspouts and damaging your landscape.
 These devices are affordable, very easy to install, and surprisingly effective.